What Will Cloud Computing Offer In 2025 To 2040

 In a way, edge cloud is pushing us toward a future where having some infrastructure on-prem isn’t just a fallback, it’s part of a winning strategy.

-So, the next time someone tells you on-prem is dead, maybe ask them to take a second look—things could be about to change!
+So, the next time someone tells you on-prem is dead, maybe ask them to take a second look—things be about to change!

 The Future of Cloud Computing